RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ```xml
 <OUTPUT scorefxn="(name &string)"/>
 ```
 The scorefunction specified by the OUTPUT tag will be used to score the pose prior to output.
 It is the score function which will be represented in the scores reported in the scorefile and the output PDB of the run.
+You may use the name "commandline", which will instruct RosettaScripts to use whatever command line scoring function was set or the DEFAULT Rosetta scorefunction.

-If not specified, the "commandline" scorefunction (the scorefunction specified by commandline options) is used.
+Note that as of April, 2019, the `OUTPUT` tag is required for RosettaScripts to re-score your pose.
+If you are missing the OUTPUT tag, whatever scoring information is present from your protocol will be output.
+This is because many movers do their own scoring and may add scoring terms that are useful to have in the output pose.
+This means that if you use MinMover, PackMinMover, or any other mover that uses a scorefunction, your scoring information will be left in-tact.
+This brings RosettaScripts in-line with how the rest of Rosetta behaves.

 APPLY\_TO\_POSE (Deprecated)